omeka/omeka-s-enduser/docs/modules/mapping.md

 Whenever an item is selected, its marker in the timeline will show up with a highlight to indicate that it is active.

-##### Numeric:Interval appearance
+##### Display of intervals

-Interval properties display as a long bar running horizontally across the timeline, with bars reaching down to the timeline at the start and end dates of the interval.
+Interval properties (fields with the data type `numeric:interval`) display as a long bar running horizontally across the timeline, with bars reaching down to the timeline at the start and end dates of the interval.
 Overlapping intervals will stack.
 In the image below, the timeline is on the "Contrast" theme selected in the settings:

 ![Timeline and map showing two items overlapping in the timeline bar.
 The timeline bar is above the map.](../modules/modulesfiles/Mapping_timelinePublic3.png)

-##### Numeric:Timestamp appearance
+##### Display of timestamps

-Timestamp properties display as a flag on the timeline, with one bar anchoring them to the timeline.
+Timestamp properties (fields with the data type `numeric:timestamp`) display as a flag on the timeline, with one bar anchoring them to the timeline.
 Items which overlap either due to date or long text will stack.
 In the image below, the timeline is using the "Default" theme:

 ![Timestamp timeline with many items shown in proximity.
 The timeline bar is below the map.](../modules/modulesfiles/Mapping_timelinePublic4.png)